imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Section-07-Accessible-Rich-Internet-Applications/questions.md

 Any goal you have for a website is faster achieved by making it available to as wide an audience as possible.
 Greater accessibility means more audience so be sure to make your websites as accessible as possible from now on!
 Happy coding.

 ####Question 5

+**Describe the function of the `role` attribute and give example code snippets that demonstrate its usage.**

 In HTML, the `role` attribute has two primary purposes -